GarethMenezes/study/src/backend/database/databaseSchemas.md

 ### initialiseDatabase()

 This function should be called on worker startup, it runs a script to re generate the schema without overwriting previous data.
+After creating the schema, the function will return all of the tables that currently exist inside the database.
+This is in the form of a list of strings containing the table names.

+### async validateToken(token: string)

+This function will take in a `token` as a string, and return `true` if the token is found inside the database.
+If it is not found it will return `false`.

+### async generateToken(userid: number, type: string)

+This function takes in a `user-id` and a `type`.
+It will return a generated 32 hexadecimal encoded `token`, a copy of this token is stored in the database and is valid for 1 hour.
+The `type` of the `token` can be any string, however the convention to use here is:

+- `TEST-TOKEN` - For testing purposes
+- `USER` - For a user
+- `PASSWORD` - To identify a users password reset email
+- `VALIDATION` - To identifty a users email verification email

+These will be sanity checked in the future once a convention is finalised.